lxc/incus-os/doc/rest-api.md

 ### `/1.0/system/:poweroff`

-`POST`: Power off the system
+`POST`: Powers off the system

 ### `/1.0/system/:reboot`

-`POST:` Reboot the system
+`POST:` Reboots the system

 ### `/1.0/system/:restore`

-`POST`: Use provided gzip'ed tar archive to perform a restore of the system state and configuration.
+`POST`: Uses provided `gzip` compressed tar archive to perform a restore of the system state and configuration.
 Upon completion the system will immediately reboot.

 Optionally, a `skip` parameter may be provided consisting of a comma-separated